 Pleconaril is only modestly efficacious for meningitis due to enteroviruses and is not available for routine clinical use.

 Patients with HIV meningitis are treated with antiretroviral drugs.

 Viral meningitis begins with symptoms typical of a viral illness, followed by headache, fever, and nuchal rigidity, but is rarely as severe as acute bacterial meningitis.

 Enteroviruses are the most common cause, usually during summer or early autumn.

 CSF findings (usually lymphocytic pleocytosis, near normal glucose, and slightly increased protein) cannot exclude acute bacterial meningitis.

-Patients are treated for acute bacterial meningitis until that diagnosis is ruled out.
+Treat patients for acute bacterial meningitis until that diagnosis is ruled out.